 I started "Spin the Black Circle Productions" in 2010 because I am a huge Pearl Jam fan.
 I quickly found out that my name did not really attract wedding couples, so I switched to Lake Placid DJ Services.

-In 2013 I invested in new gear and equipment: all Bose Professional speakers which are by far the best speakers available.
-Now formally an LLC, my business goals have not changed: provide quality and personal service to couples to ensure their day is everything they wish.
+A decade later, my business goals have not changed: provide quality and personal service to couples to ensure their day is everything they wish.
 I have been lucky enough to work with over 100 couples and have compiled 100% positive reviews.
-I have been lucky enough to DJ weddings as small as 24, and as large as 275; I have been the DJ for celebrities and everyday people and I have been the DJ for many local vendors and planners.
+I have been lucky enough to DJ weddings as small as 24, and as large as 275; I have been the DJ for celebrities and everyday people and for many local wedding professionals.

-I truly consider myself the premier and preferred DJ in the area.
-No hype, no gimmicks, nothing cliche.
+No hype, no gimmicks, nothing cliché.
 I just want your day to be perfect, and I hope you include me!

-I am a special education teacher and am currently working on achieving my doctorate in educational leadership.
-I have three children and have been married for nine years.
+I work full-time in special education and hope to earn my doctorate in educational leadership.
+I have three children and have been married for twelve years.

 I consider myself an avid endurance athlete, having competed in Ironman Lake Placid, trekked to Mount Everest base camp, and have run countless marathons and ultra-marathons.

 Music I like?
-Well...Pearl Jam, Dave Matthews Band, The Lumineers, Kaleo, Mumford & Sons, Nathaniel Ratliff & the Nightsweats, OAR, and anything 90's pop.
+Well...Pearl Jam, Dave Matthews Band, The Lumineers, Kaleo, Mumford & Sons, Nathaniel Ratliff & the Nightsweats, Mt.
+Joy, and anything 90's pop.

 All-Inclusive, Never Any Extras!